srinidhisrinivas/mhp-web-scraper/src/srcinfo.md

 Read the file `index.js` and the files of the counties in <b> bold </b> in the <a href="#county_list"> county list above. </a> (For example, Richland county would be located in `src/counties/richland/Scraper.js`.)
 This should help you understand the bulk of the operation of the program.

 <i>Hint:</i> To extend this for the state of Indiana, the websites in category 6 and 8 will probably be of most interest to you, based on the layouts of those websites.
 In fact, start looking at Richland county (category 6) first because that will have some extra information about web-scraping in general and how web-scraping is done in these modules.
+The functions in the scrapers of other counties serve the same purpose as the functions in Richland county, so I've only included function descriptions in the one for Richland county.